Zgirt/QCS-Budget-Proposal-April/README.md

 - Incorporate community feedback and lessons learned into the subsequent roadmap cycles.

 ## SFO Budget Request
 The team continues to drive the roadmap, objective key-results, helps accelerate key projects, budgeting, HR, legal advisory and helps to operationally onboard new projects into the Qubic ecosystem.
 Due to the decreasing price the budget was slashed.
-As such, we are requesting to only fund the running costs, legal fees, and expenses for the month of March.
+As such, we are requesting to only fund the running costs, legal fees, and expenses for the month of April.

 With this structured plan and budget allocation, Qubic will have a clear operational framework for turning its 2025 vision into tangible outcomes.
 Each objective directly supports the roadmap, providing measurable targets for ecosystem growth, innovation, financial stewardship, and internal efficiency.